Origin8-Docs/origin8-docs/dreampipe/dreampipe.md

 In this example, the flow is as follows:
 1. The Salesforce Extractor calls the Salesforce API and retrieves some customer data.
-2. The Salesforce Adapter normalizes the data and submits it to the Event Receiver Service (ERS).
+2. The Salesforce Extractor normalizes the data and submits it to the Event Receiver Service (ERS).
 3. The ERS then checks if the event contains new information, and if so, stores a new event in the event store.
 4. The relevant views are updated.